 Fly pressure signals active putrefaction and sanitation failure, a critical warning for both sanitation deficit and compliance.

-Flies rapidly sense and colonize decomposing masses (presence often signals sanitation or structural deficits).
+Flies rapidly sense and colonize decomposing masses (their presence often signals sanitation or structural deficits).
+Fly species presence may result from exploitable resource sites in and around a facility’s legacy equipment and/or infrastructural decay—further indicating declining facility health.

 Blow flies and Bottle flies are occasionally observed flying near natural gas leaks, not because of being drawn to the gas itself, but due to the odorizing agents added to methane, such as methyl mercaptan and tert-butyl mercaptan.
 These signaling compounds are chemically like the volatile sulfur compounds (VSCs) emitted by decomposing organic matter, which flies detect using specialized chemoreceptors.
 Mistaking these synthetic odors for the odor of carrion, flies may aggregate near leaking natural gas utilities.
 This sensory behavior provides an unusual biological clue to a hidden gas leak.